vhoyospoyato/PairProg/README.md

 6. Since some tasks take a variable amount of time, calculate the average, maximum and minimum of certain tasks to have a better understanding of the limitations of our algorithms (10 points)

+The average time was of *670* milliseconds approximately.

 7. Find bottlenecks and fix them (10 points)